Anna Netrebko – Verismo

 Antonio Pappano, conductor

-After listening to the much publicized Verismo more than once, I must confess that I am not being able to find in it the authoritativeness that it would be reasonable to expect from one of the leading sopranos of our time.
+After listening to the much publicized Verismo more than once, I must confess that I was not able to find in it the authoritativeness that it would have been reasonable to expect from one of the leading sopranos of our time.

 Anna Netrebko’s voice has darkened and strengthened and it is perfectly suited to this repertoire, but unfortunately there are other factors that prevented me from enjoying the album.

 The Russian soprano has serious problems of intonation and her low register is rather limited and forces her to open up the vowels.
 Her diction, however, has never been impeccable, although it seems that this time it was more correct than usual: apart from Netrebko’s way to sing the vowels, which sound always close to an “o”, what is really unpleasant is the way she pronounces the demonstrative adjectives «questa», «quel» and any other word with -kw- (I borrow from linguistics), which always sounds «qvuesta», «qvuello».
 It is enough to think how she says In questa reggia, and, in the same piece, I remember also «qvuel grido», «qvui nell’anima mia».

 Moreover, she seems often short of breath.
 In Vissi d’arte, she has to pause very often and, when the tempo becomes just a little livelier as in Qual fiamma avea nel guardo, she does not seem completely at ease.

 Yet, all this could have been forgotten if it was supported by a rich and intense interpretation.
 However, in this case there is nothing so significant.
 Verismo seems the constant repetition of an identical performance that, in short, does not differentiate Tosca from Liù.
 Only Turandot preserves its originality because, at least, Netrebko’s voice becomes almost “liquid”, with a remarkable effect.